vjjan91/reproducibility-in-science/README.md

 ### Workshop materials

 *in progress* - will be added later

+### Acknowledgements and attributions

+to be added